Pylons/pyramid/docs/tutorials/cmf/content.rst

 type name.
 Each type information object knows how to manufacture content objects that match its type.

-:mod:`repoze.bfg` certainly enforces none of these concepts in any particular way, but :term:`repoze.lemonade` does.
+:mod:`pyramid` certainly enforces none of these concepts in any particular way, but :term:`repoze.lemonade` does.

 ``repoze.lemonade`` Content